 8 – Improving on shortfalls or mistakes

 I don’t care how perfect your mom thinks you are, but we all have shortfalls and make mistakes.
-If you’re the type of person that’s motivated by identifying and improving on whatever the concern is, it says a lot about your personality and the type of characteristics you have.
+If you’re the type of person who’s motivated by identifying and improving on whatever the concern is, it says a lot about your personality and the type of characteristics you have.

 9 – Meeting and interacting with new people

-Instead of giving the regular “I’m a people’s person and I work well independently and within a team” speech (trust me, all interviewers have heard that one before), rather speak about how engaging with other people can be beneficial.
+Instead of giving the regular “I’m a people person and I work well independently and within a team” speech (trust me, all interviewers have heard that one before), rather speak about how engaging with other people can be beneficial.

-For example, talk about something you might’ve learned from a former colleague, a client, whatever the case might be, and THEN, highlight how you’re still putting it to use.
+For example, talk about something you might’ve learned from a former colleague, a client, or whatever the case might be, and THEN, highlight how you’re still putting it to use.
 Being motivated by such interactions suggests that not only are you open to learning and respecting different viewpoints, but it also highlights how flexible and adaptive you are.

 That’s a bonus and will definitely make your life easier if you understand how to carry yourself in different settings and environments.